statisticsnorway/dapla-storage-client/README.md

 The project is composed of the following modules;

 1. dapla-storage-client.
-The main modules, it contains the DataClient class that can be used to write and read data.
+The main modules, it contains the StorageClient class that can be used to write and read data.
 2. dapla-storage-gcs.
 Backend implementation for Google Cloud Storage.
 3. dapla-storage-hadoop.
 Backend implementation for Hadoop fs.